-What is NBA Top Shop, the Dapper Labs built marketplace that did $50 million in sales in 30 days?
+What is NBA Top Shot, the Dapper Labs built marketplace that did $50 million in sales in 30 days?

 "I think we're on track to be the fastest-growing marketplace ever," says Dapper Labs CEO Roham Gharegozlou